-These may sound like extreme examples, but I hear variations of those themes all the time.
-EDD keeps you locked inside a self-centered world, and that breeds emotional isolation, disconnection and polarization.
-That's highly dangerous in today's interconnected, globalized world, and it plays out in ways both small and large:
+These may sound like extreme examples, but I continually hear variations of these themes.
+EDD keeps a person locked inside a self-centered world, and that breeds emotional isolation, disconnection, and polarization.
+That's highly dangerous in today's interconnected, globalized world, and it plays out in ways both small and large.

-For example, you see it in troubled intimate relationships - when partners become locked into adversarial and oppositional positions.
-In warfare between groups with different beliefs - like the current polarization over political and social issues.
-And in current global threats - Tribal and religious groups killing each other; Palestinians and Israelis locked into a death-grip.
+For example, you see it in troubled intimate relationships, when partners become locked into adversarial and oppositional positions.
+In warfare between groups with different beliefs, like the current polarization over political and social issues.
+And in current global threats: Tribal and religious groups killing each other, Palestinians and Israelis locked in a death-grip.
 Not to mention looming worldwide disasters or continued depletion of the resources and health of the only planet we have.

 Empathy vs. Sympathy

 Empathy is different from sympathy.
 Sympathy reflects understanding another person's situation but viewed through your own lens.
 That is, it's based on your version of what the other person is dealing with. ("Yeah, I can sympathize with your problem with your elderly mother, because I have my own problems with mine.")
 The narcissist can be sympathetic in this way.

 That self-centered focus is similar to what some people think love is when they're really enthralled with their own feelings of being "in love," rather than in love with the reality of who their partner is, as I wrote about in a previous post.